Contact Home

 Coping with a crisis in your home country can be very difficult.
 It is important to know that different coping strategies work for different people, and the best resource you have is to talk with someone at OSU.
 If you haven’t already, check out our Resources sections.
 Other coping strategies may include:

-For more help with coping during a crisis, contact Counseling and Psychological Services (CAPS) for professional guidance on coping with a crisis or emergency in your life.
+For more help, contact Counseling and Psychological Services (CAPS) for professional guidance on coping during a crisis or emergency in your life.